Bring Us Together: Political usage and aftermath

-In late 1970, Vicki Cole indicated in an interview Nixon was doing the best he could.
-During the 1972 campaign, Cole served as Ohio chair of a future voters organization for the Nixon campaign.
-She then left politics, devoting her spare time to training and showing horses.
-In 1974, Cole declined to comment on the resignation of President Nixon in the wake of the Watergate scandal, but stated in 1977 that she felt sympathy for him, though she believed his resignation was necessary.
+In a late 1970 interview, Vicki Lynn Cole indicated Nixon was doing the best he could.
+She volunteered as the Ohio chair of a future voters organization for the 1972 Nixon campaign, but the Watergate scandal swiftly ended her activism.
+She left politics, devoting her spare time to training and showing horses.
+In 1974, Cole declined to comment on the resignation of President Nixon in the wake of Watergate, but stated in 1977 that she was "disappointed, disillusioned" yet had some sympathy.
+Vicki stood by her choice in a 1984 interview, "I don't like politics".
+In a public comment regarding Nixon's death in 1994, Vicki noted his failure to "bring us together" the way his campaign promised: "when he left, we were more divided than ever".

 Safire, in his political dictionary published in 2008, recollected that when he asked Moore, some years after the inauguration, whether he had really seen the girl holding the sign, or whether he had imagined it, "his eyes took on a faraway look".
 In columns written in the final years before his 2009 death, Safire commented that the sign was "almost too good to be true", and said of Moore, "[h]e may have made that up".